GA4 Add Shipping Info Event on Shopify

 As included in Google’s official documentation, the main parameters of this event are:

-displays the monetary value of the event
+2. value: Displays the monetary value of the event.

 Once you check out the parameters of the Shopify add shipping info event, you should note that the currency and value parameters are especially important for measuring your ecommerce revenue and return on investment (ROI).